deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 1. This post is not an "XFG internals" post.
 I don't know every single low level detail about it.
 2. Don't expect any bypasses from this post- this mitigation is still very new and not very explored.
-3. We will spend a bit of time understanding what indirect function calls are via function pointers, what CFG is, and why XFG doesn't mean the end of CFG.
+3. We will spend a bit of time understanding what indirect function calls are via function pointers, what CFG is, and why XFG is a very, very nice mitigation (IMO).

 This is simply going to be an "organized brain dump" and isn't meant to be a "learn everything you need to know about XFG in one sitting" post.
 This is just simply documenting what I have learned after messing around with XFG for a while now.